freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 ### CMYK

 CMYK colors is a combination of CYAN, MAGENTA, YELLOW , and BLACK.
 Computer screens display colors using RGB color values.
-Printers often presents colors using CMYK color values.
+Printers often present colors using CMYK color values.
 CMYK is not supported in HTML, but it is suggested as a new standard in CSS4.

 Example colors: